 This project developed semantic annotation and recommendation components which have been integrated and made available in FollowThePlace.
 It was funded by the European Commission's Research for SMEs Programme.
 The semantic annotation forms the base of Pundit and is available on GitHub.
-The semantic recommender was build a generic system to support content-based recommendations and collaborative filtering.
+The semantic recommender was built as a generic system to support content-based recommendations and collaborative filtering.

 An FP6 Integrated project funded by the European Commission.
 In a take-up action we customised and extended wearable computing tools to help visualy impaired persons navigate in outdoor environments.
 Inspired by Zaphod Beeblebrox, a character of The Hitchhiker's Guide to the Galaxy by Douglas Adams we designed an assistive audio menu and instructions to help navigate complex information spaces.

 GAMA, is the first portal that provided access to a wealth of information about the works of both well-known and emerging media artists from European collections of media art.
-The media art content originates from eight European media art archives and can be searched and browsed on this navigation platform.
+The media art content originates from 8 European media art archives and can be searched and browsed on this navigation platform.
 The portal networks different databases housing textual and visual information on more than 10,000 works.
 IN2 had a leading role in the project running the day-to-day management.

 Speed date us for only ⏱ 15 minutes